Napoleon Cake

 How long should I chill Napoleon Cake before serving?

-Chill the cake for at least 4-5 hours but overnight is best.
+Chill the cake in the fridge overnight or up to two days before serving.
 This helps the cream set and the layers soften, making it easier to slice.

 How to store leftover Napoleon Cake.